nos3b3ar/admin-category-tree/readme.md

 It helps to see the only the first level categories at first.
 You can open the submenus by click on the +buttons

 #### Features:
+* Supports Gutenberg-Editor and Classic-Editor
-* Submenus are collapsed-in by default
+* Submenus are collapsed-in by default, except they have selected sub-items
+* The number of sub-items are displayed
-* Toggle(open/close) submenus by + / - Buttons
+* Toggle (open/close) the submenus by + / - buttons
-* Categories appears in bold if there have a submenu
+* The font is bold if there are sub-items
+* It works with any custom taxonomy too

 > Note: It's very lightweight plugin.
 A simple solution by adding few lines of CSS an JS to the admin-area. less code, simple work. ;)